Forcibly Displaced Persons (FDP) Programme

 Project Description

-The programme promotes the development and delivery of financial services for refugees and other Forcibly Displaced Persons (FDP) communities in Uganda, Rwanda, and DRC.
+The programme promotes development and delivery of financial services for refugees and other Forcibly Displaced Persons (FDP) communities in Uganda, Rwanda, and DRC.
 The services developed are intended to link directly into survival and livelihood strategies of these communities and help shift the paradigm from humanitarian-based to market-based solutions.
-It also promotes the financial inclusion amongst host communities.
+It also promotes the financial inclusion of host communities.

 Target results